jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3j.md

 - The difference goes to the owners as gold and silver*.

-> *Superphysics Note=  The money of Great Britain stays in Great Britain
+> *Superphysics Note: The money of Great Britain stays in Great Britain